avinash-550/rate-limit-as-a-service/README.md

 4. **Reset**:
    - After the expiration time (e.g., 60 seconds), the Redis key is automatically removed, resetting the counter.

----

 ## To Do

-- [ ] Add support for dynamic rate limits per user or endpoint.
-- [ ] Implement a sliding window algorithm for finer-grained limits.
-- [ ] Add unit tests for edge cases.
+-  Add contract tests.
-- [ ] Dockerize the application for easier deployment.
+-  Dockerize the application for easier deployment.